Carole Cook: Personal life

+Cook died from heart failure in Beverly Hills, California, on January 11, 2023, at the age of 98, three days before her 99th birthday.

+Controversy

 On September 9, 2018, a reporter from TMZ approached Cook to ask her opinion about an actor who grabbed a Trump 2020 sign from someone who had held it up in the audience during a performance of the musical Frozen.
 She replied "Where's John Wilkes Booth when you need him?"
 Someone off camera questioned "So we need to kill President Trump?", to which she replied "Why not?"
 Cook's comment received widespread attention and criticism.